autokey/autokey/API-Examples.md

 **send_keys** sends a sequence of keystrokes.

-**send_keys** presses the **Shift** key on keys that have more than one value on them.
+**send_keys** presses the **Shift** key on keys that have more than one value on them, so those will be upper-case.
 Single-value keys will be lower-case even if the **Caps Lock** key is enabled.
 If you want to send single-value keys in upper-case, tell AutoKey to send a press of the **Shift** key before a press of the single-value key.

 The script sends 'Hello World!'.